Hugofslopes/netpractice/README.md

 On this project we learn how to manage some networks given different interfaces such as routers, computers, and switches.<br>

-I use these videos to learn the basics of IP addresses and subnetting: [YouTube Playlist](https://youtube.com/playlist?list=PLIhvC56v63IKrRHh3gvZZBAGvsvOhwrRF&feature=shared).
+I used these youtube videos to learn the basics of IP addresses and subnetting: [YouTube Playlist](https://youtube.com/playlist?list=PLIhvC56v63IKrRHh3gvZZBAGvsvOhwrRF&feature=shared).

 <details>
     <summary>Level 1</summary>